-Meet DR. HUME
+DR. HUME N. JOHNSON

 LEADERSHIP COACH + BRAND STRATEGIST + SPEAKER

 I grew up in Claremont, a small village in the hills of St. Ann, Jamaica. a place where life was simple, but my dreams were never small.
 From a young age, I knew I wanted to become a leader in the field of communication.
-But that dream felt nearly impossible.

 You see, I was born with a tumor on my upper lip and a shortened lingual frenulum - a small band of tissue under the tongue that, when too tight, can significantly limit speech.
 For a child, it was both frustrating and painful.
 Imagine wanting to express yourself but struggling just to form basic words.